 In an HMO health plan, the organization is both the insurer and provider of a set of defined services.
-Patients within an HMO network must use an in-network provider for their services to be covered.
-The healthcare organization manages the quality and scope of care provided and standardizes that care across their network.
+Patients within an HMO network must use an in-network provider for service coverage.
+The healthcare organization manages the quality and scope of care provided and standardizes that care across its network.
 Typically, preventative care is also provided, which is an important avenue through which utilization levels and costs are managed.

-HMOs can be organized as either a group model, or enter into a separate contract with clinicians.
+HMOs can be organized as either a group model or entered into a separate contract with clinicians.
 Services are provided at facilities with an agreement to be a part of the network.

-Under an HMO model, the majority of services offered are reimbursed through capitation payments, which is a defined payment for each enrolled plan member that they administer healthcare services to.
+Under an HMO model, the majority of services offered are reimbursed through capitation payments, which are defined payments for each enrolled plan member they administer healthcare services.

 Preferred Provider Organization (PPO)

-Under a PPO arrangement, the MCO consists of a network of healthcare providers, such as hospitals and physicians.
+Under a PPO arrangement, the MCO consists of a network of healthcare providers, such as hospitals and doctors.
 They have entered into a contract with a third-party entity to deliver healthcare services to individuals covered under the plan.
-PPOs offer financial incentives to enrollees to seek in-network providers, yet provide covered persons greater flexibility over their health care decisions.
+PPOs offer financial incentives to enrollees to seek in-network providers, yet provide covered persons more control over their health care decisions.
 For example, under a PPO plan, a covered person can typically refer themselves to a provider, whereas in an HMO health plan, referrals are typically made by the primary care provider.

 While PPOs generally give enrollees greater flexibility, providers are still bound by the terms found in the managed care payor contracts that give them access to the network.
 These terms define everything from medically necessary treatments to how records must be kept.
 The terms in the managed care contract will also determine how providers are reimbursed.

-Under a PPO managed care plan, reimbursement may follow a discounted fee-for-service based model, where providers are contractually obligated to provide covered persons with specific services at discounted rates.
+Under a PPO managed care plan, reimbursement may follow a discounted fee-for-service-based model, where providers are contractually obligated to provide covered persons with specific services at a discounted cost.
 This may also be accompanied by a utilization review mechanism embedded in the contract to manage costs over time.

 Point of Service Organizations (POS)